kristjanr/ForecastBusterServer/README.md

 This will be a server for serving the data about past forecasts and observations about weather.

-It first saves the data about forecasts and observations from http://www.emhi.ee/ aggregates the data and then creates an XML file.
+It first saves the data about forecasts and observations from http://www.emhi.ee/ aggregates the data, creates XML files and serves them.